ibm-cloud-docs/vpc/vsi_is_import_images.md

 # Importing and validating custom images into VPC
 {: #importing-custom-images-vpc}

-You can create your own custom image on premises, upload it to {{site.data.keyword.cos_full_notm}}, and then import it directly to {{site.data.keyword.vpc_full}} infrastructure.
+You can create your own custom image on premises and then import it to {{site.data.keyword.vpc_full}} infrastructure from {{site.data.keyword.cos_full}}.
 Then, you can use your custom image to create a new virtual server instance that runs on the KVM hypervisor.
-If you plan to use your custom image in a private catalog, you must first import the custom image into {{site.data.keyword.vpc_short}} and validate it before importing it into the private catalog.
+If you plan to use your custom image in a private catalog, you must first import the custom image into {{site.data.keyword.vpc_short}} and validate it.
 {: shortdesc}

-You can import your custom image from {{site.data.keyword.cos_full_notm}} into {{site.data.keyword.vpc_full}} or export your custom image from {{site.data.keyword.vpc_full}} into {{site.data.keyword.cos_full_notm}}.
-{: note}

 You can also create a custom image of a boot volume that is attached to a server at import time.
 For more information, see [About creating an image from volume](/docs/vpc?topic=vpc-image-from-volume-vpc).
 {: note}